A refinement of bounded cohomology: 1-bounded 2-cocycles

 In this section we discuss two constructions of pseudometrics on a group defined by 1-bounded 2-cocycles (in what follows, we will abuse terminology and refer to them as metrics).
 The first metric is defined by cocycles that are trivial in the standard cohomology.
 The second construction is defined for arbitrary cocycles.

 We start with the first construction.
 Recall, that any bounded 2-cocycle in the kernel of the comparison homomorphism $H^2_b(\Gamma;\B R)\to H^2(\Gamma;\B R)$ is a codifferential of a quasimorphism, \textit{i.e.}, a function $\phi\colon\Gamma\to\B R$ such that $\sup_{g,h\in\Gamma}|\phi(g)-\phi(gh)+\phi(h)|<\infty$.
 Thus the kernel of the comparison map can be identified with the space of quasimorphisms divided by the sum of the space of homomorphisms (annihilated by the codifferential) and the space of bounded functions (which correspond to coboundaries).
+See Calegari \cite[Chapter 2]{zbMATH05577332} for a survey.

-Similarly, any 1-bounded 2-cocycle in the kernel of the comparison homomorphism $H^2_{(1)}(\Gamma;\B R)\to H^2(\Gamma;\B R)$ is a codifferential of a function $\phi\colon\Gamma\to\B R$ such that for each fixed $g\in\Gamma$ we have, $\sup_{h\in\Gamma}|\phi(g)-\phi(gh)+\phi(h)|<\infty$.
+Similarly, any 1-bounded 2-cocycle in the kernel of the comparison homomorphism $H^2_{(1)}(\Gamma;\B R)\to H^2(\Gamma;\B R)$ is a codifferential of a function $\phi\colon\Gamma\to\B R$ such that for each fixed $h\in\Gamma$ we have $\sup_{g\in\Gamma}|\phi(g)-\phi(gh)+\phi(h)|<\infty$.
 That is,

-We call such functions \emph{abstractly Lipshitz}.
+We call such functions \emph{abstractly Lipschitz}.
 The above argument can be then summed up as follows. \begin{proposition} The kernel of the comparison map $H^2_{(1)}(\Gamma;\B R)\to H^2(\Gamma;\B R)$ is isomorphic to the quotient on abstractly Lipschitz functions divided by the sum of the space of homomorphisms and the space of bounded functions. \end{proposition}